vtex-soft/texsupport.intlpress-iccmp/README.md

 ## About

-Author support service provides LaTeX style files and `*.tex` file templates designed for International Press book series Proceedings of the International Congress of Chinese Mathematicians (ICCMP) manuscripts.
+Author support service provides LaTeX style files and `*.tex` file templates designed for International Press book series Proceedings of the International Consortium of Chinese Mathematicians (ICCMP) manuscripts.

 ## Package content